alihaiderkhyraj/AliHaiderKhyraj/README.md

-Skilled Ionic/Angular Developer & Graphic Designer 📱💼
+Frontend Developer | Graphic Designer 📱💼

 Greetings✋,

-I am Ali Haider Khyraj, a proficient Mobile and Front-end (Ionic/Angular) & Back-end Developer with an exceptional track record.
+I am Ali Haider Khyraj, a proficient Mobile and Front-end Developer with an exceptional track record.

-With over 3 years of hands-on expertise in the Mobile and Web development realm, I have successfully navigated through a diverse array of cutting-edge technologies.
+With over 3+ years of hands-on expertise in the Mobile and Web development realm, I have successfully navigated through a diverse array of cutting-edge technologies.
 My skills encompass:

 🔹 Ionic Framework 💯
 🔹 Seamless Transition from Figma / Adobe XD to Ionic / Angular Development / Upgrade 💯